Acedcoin/AceD/INSTALL.md

-Building Polis
+Building AceD
 =============

-See doc/build-*.md for instructions on building the various elements of the Polis Core reference implementation of Polis.
+See doc/build-*.md for instructions on building the various elements of the AceD Core reference implementation of AceD.